Self care toenail fungus

 Tea tree (melaleuca) oil

 Contrary to its name, the tea tree isn’t the same plant used to make the internationally popular steeped beverage.
-Also known as the melaleuca tree, the plant is native to Australia and most closely resembles the eucalyptus tree.
-The essential oil of the tea tree has been used for centuries for its many health benefits.
+We also know it as the melaleuca tree.
+The plant is native to Australia and most closely resembles the eucalyptus tree.
+They use the essential oil of the tea tree over centuries for its many health benefits.
 Most notably, tea tree oil is a potent natural antiseptic and antifungal.

 Several small-scale studies have explored the use of melaleuca oil for the treatment of onychomycosis.
 There’s a need for larger studies yet the results have been promising.
 Research done by the National Center for Integrative Medicine has indicated that it’s as effective as some non-prescription creams.